openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

     this are going to be filtered out from the log file.
     Default: info

+COLLECTD_CUSTOMIZE_UNITS
+    (True|False) Set this to True if you wish to customize the units of available meters, or specify units for new meters.
+    Default: False

 Authenticating using Identity Server API v3
 ===========================================